 Introduction: in many molecular biology applications you want to concentrate a material.
-One way to do this is to make it insoluble, so it forms a precipitate.
-You can spin the solution in a microcentrifuge (this spins much faster than the bench-top minifuge) to collect the precipitate in a small area at the bottom of the tube - this is called the pellet.
+One way to do this is to make it insoluble, so it forms a solid that precipitates, or collects, in the bottom of the tube.
+To collect it much faster, you can spin the solution in a microcentrifuge (this spins much faster than the benchtop minifuge) it will collect in the bottom of the tube - this is called the pellet.
 You then remove as much of the liquid part (solution) as you can without disturbing the pellet.
-Usually you air-dry the pellet for a few minutes, and then you can dissolve the pellet in a small volume of buffer, so the material is more concentrated.
+Usually you air-dry the pellet for a few minutes, and then you can dissolve the pellet in a small volume of buffer, so the material is more concentrated than when you started.
 This is also a way to change what solvent the material is dissolved in, you could precipitate out of a NaCl salt solution and re-dissolve in a Tris buffer solution.
 Another common task it to combine two liquids that do not mix (think oil and water in salad dressing), so that one type of material will dissolve in one liquid and something that contaminates it that you do not want will dissolve in the other liquid.
 You then spin the sample to separate the two types of liquids.
 Then you remove the top layer to another tube.
 Now each material is in a different solvent and in different tubes - you could concentrate them next by precipitation.